BayLibre/iio-capture/README.md

 - compute energy for power channel
 - listen to sigaction SIGTERM to stop record

+Note: This is slightly hardcoded for the ACME board ATM.

 # Usage #

 * call iio-capture with the IP address of the ACME board, and device ID matching the probe.